TheresaLui/SelfHelpContent_v2/articles/problemscopingques.databox/problemscopingques-databoxdisk-diskformatted.md

             "id": "is_os_linux",
             "order": 3,
             "controlType": "dropdown",
-            "displayLabel": "What is the Operating system and environment?", "watermarkText": "Choose an option",
+            "displayLabel": "What is the operating system and environment?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {